mramanindia/mramanindia/README.md

 ![](https://visitor-badge.glitch.me/badge?page_id=amanindia.amanindia)
 </br>

-Hello, I'm Aman,
-A passionate learner who is enthusiastic about new technologies.
-Currently, I am exploring Artificial Intelligence and doing my Internship at TAKELEAP in the role of Machine learning Engineer Intern.
+I am a passionate young Energy moving on the path of learning and building things for good.
+Learning never exhaust me, thus I always try to look for things that enrich my knowledge.

+As "Bhagwat gita" also says, "Knowledge never dies, it carries forward with you to the next birth" : ) Moreover,

-Moreover, Computer Vision fascinates me, thus you can find most of my projects in the same domain.
+I am Data Science Enthusiastic and in my GitHub Repository, you will find most of my projects in the same.

-Every day I look for new Technologies and learn- Exploring new ones.
+I have projects in Computer vision, NLP, Deep Learning, and other AI Technologies.

+The projects are truly by me, mostly made as part of the assignment or part of my personal learning(Experiment), or even for fun.

 Furthermore, Community work gives me satisfaction, So I have a community where I teach concepts and help learners out with technological concepts.
 You can join it on (200+ active members) <a href="https://chat.whatsapp.com/HA6NMdYFt71IiyhAFaR7zm"> TYSAL </a>